ytakano/lunarlang/specification/lunar.md

 }
 ```

-Linear type contained by struct or union cannot be moved.
+Linear type contained by struct or data cannot be moved.

 ```
 struct foo {